 The Bank's policy requires qualifying securities to be used as collateral for the underlying repurchase agreements.
-As of December 31, 2016 and 2015 securities with a book value of \$56.0 million and \$65.8 million, respectively, were pledged to secure the repurchase agreements.
+As of December 31, 2017 and 2016 securities with a market value of \$35.9 million and \$55.2 million, respectively, were pledged to secure the repurchase agreements.
 The table below presents the daily securities sold under agreement to repurchase and the term repurchase agreements.
 It does not include the Bank's Federal Funds purchased.